-1.44 "Taxes" shall mean any or all federal, state and/or local, municipal, ad valorem, property, occupation, severance, generation, first use, conversion, British Thermal Unit or Btu, power, transmission, utility, gross receipts, privilege, sales, use, consumption, excise, transaction, and other taxes, governmental charges, license fees, permit fees, assessments, or increases relating to any of the foregoing, other than taxes based on net income or net worth, that are imposed on FPL as a result of its design, construction, testing, ownership, operation or maintenance of FPL’s Interconnection Facilities.
+1.57 "Taxes" shall mean any or all federal, state and/or local, municipal, ad valorem, property, occupation, severance, generation, first use, conversion, British Thermal Unit or Btu, power, transmission, utility, gross receipts, privilege, sales, use, consumption, excise, transaction, and other taxes, governmental charges, license fees, permit fees, assessments, or increases relating to any of the foregoing, other than taxes based on net income or net worth, that are imposed on FPL as a result of its design, construction, testing, ownership, operation or maintenance of FPL’s Interconnection Facilities.

-1.45 "Trial Operation" shall mean the process by which the Customer is engaged in on-site test operations and commissioning of the Facility prior to the Commercial Operation Date.
+1.58 "Trial Operation" shall mean the process by which the Customer is engaged in on-site test operations and commissioning of one or more Units of the Facility prior to the Commercial Operation Date.
 It begins on the Operation Date and ends before the Commercial Operation Date.

-1.46 "Transmission Coordinator" shall have the responsibility and authority to implement real-time actions that ensure the stable and reliable operation of the FPL Transmission System.
+1.59 "Transmission System Coordinator" shall be the person with the responsibility and authority to implement real-time actions that ensure the stable and reliable operation of the FPL Transmission System.

-1.47 "Undersupply Imbalance" shall mean: (1) where the scheduled energy from the Facility is delivered to the Control Area that includes the FPL Transmission System, the excess, in any hour, of the scheduled delivery of energy into the FPL Transmission System (including losses on the FPL Transmission System) over the Net Electric Output (including losses on the FPL Transmission System); and (2) where the scheduled energy from the Facility is delivered outside the Control Area that includes the FPL Transmission System, the excess, in any hour, of the sum of the scheduled delivery of energy into the an adjacent Control Area and scheduled losses on the FPL Transmission System over the Net Electric Output.
+1.60 "Undersupply Imbalance" shall mean: (1) where the scheduled energy from the Facility is delivered to the Control Area that includes the FPL Transmission System, the excess, in any hour, of the scheduled delivery of energy into the FPL Transmission System (including losses on the FPL Transmission System) over the Net Electric Output (including losses on the FPL Transmission System); and (2) where the scheduled energy from the Facility is delivered outside the Control Area that includes the FPL Transmission System, the excess, in any hour, of the scheduled delivery of energy into the an adjacent Control Area (including losses on the FPL Transmission System) over the Net Electric Output.

-1.48 "Unit" shall mean one of the two combustion turbines that are part of the Facility.
+11.61 "Unit" shall mean a turbine generator set that is part of the Facility.

 ARTICLE 2.
 TERM OF AGREEMENT